wreiner/viddlws/README.md

 ## Documentation

-The documentation can be found in the docs folder.
+The documentation can be found in the docs folder or on [ViddlWS - Read The Docs](https://viddlws.readthedocs.io/en/latest/index.html).

 ## Quick start